 - They are knowledgeable about revenues and costs of the organization

 Board members also have fiduciary responsibility, meaning that they must exercise a high standard of care in managing the organization.
-To further prepare board members for their fiduciary responsibilities, refer to 20 Questions Directors of Not-for-Profit Organizations Should Ask about Fiduciary Duty as produced by the Chartered Accountants of Canada.
+To further prepare board members for their fiduciary responsibilities, refer to 20 Questions Directors of Not-for-Profit Organizations Should Ask about a Director’s Duties as produced by the Chartered Accountants of Canada.